Instructions: back to home page

 Article 250 Grounding and Bonding

-- An effective ground-fault
+An effective ground-fault current

-are likely to be energized are bonded together and to the _____.
+to be energized are bonded together and to the _____.

 (a) ground